ASUCICREPO/Patent-Novelty-Assessment/docs/deploymentGuide.md

 ./deploy.sh
 ```

+**Note:** You can view the entire depoyment logs by navigating to CodeBuild proejct that is being created.
+Click on "Tail logs" to have a clear view of logs.

 **Note:** The script will NO LONGER prompt for Agent Runtime ARN.
 The infrastructure will be deployed first, then you'll create the Agent Runtime in Phase 3.

 ### Step 2.5: Wait for Deployment